leonardoLavagna/leonardoLavagna/README.md

 <h2 align="center"> 👋 Hi, I'm Leonardo Lavagna <br /><br /> A Mathematician and Data Science Enthusiast from Italy</h2>
+I'm a Data Scientist in Unilab (a consulting firm active primarely in the fields of pharmaceutics and biotechnology).
+I deal mainly with modeling (biology, physics), data analysis (machine learning, data mining, deep learning), cybersecurity (cryptography), and optimization.
+I enjoy multidisciplinarity, working both independently and in groups.
+More generally, I am passionate about participating in innovative projects that contribute to the improvement of society and the environment.
+In my free time I like to work on projects I believe in.

 ### 👨‍💻 I’m currently working on
 - [Prostate Adenocarcinoma TCGA-PRAD](https://github.com/leonardoLavagna/TCGA-PRAD)